Topological Hopf algebras and their Hopf-cyclic cohomology: Abstract

 \section{Abstract}

-{\ni A natural extension of Hopf cyclic cohomology is introduced to encompass topological Hopf algebras and topological coefficients.
-It is shown that the topological coefficients properly include the algebraic ones.
-The topological theory is more satisfactory than the old one; to wit, contrary to the algebraic case, there is a one-to-one correspondence between the topological coefficients over a Lie algebra and those over its universal enveloping algebra equipped with the strict inductive limit topology.
-For topological Hopf algebras the category of topological coefficients is identified with the representation category of a topological algebra called the anti-Drinfeld double.
-This is a generalization of an existing such identification for finite dimensional Hopf algebras.
-A topological van Est isomorphism is detailed, connecting the Hopf-cyclic cohomology to the relative Lie algebra cohomology with respect to a maximal compact subalgebra.}
+{\ni A natural extension of the Hopf-cyclic cohomology, with coefficients, is introduced to encompass topological Hopf algebras.
+The topological theory allows to work with infinite dimensional Lie algebras.
+Furthermore, the category of coefficients (AYD modules) over a topological Lie algebra and those over its universal enveloping (Hopf) algebra are isomorphic.
+For topological Hopf algebras, the category of coefficients is identified with the representation category of a topological algebra called the anti-Drinfeld double.
+Finally, a topological van Est type isomorphism is detailed, connecting the Hopf-cyclic cohomology to the relative Lie algebra cohomology with respect to a maximal compact subalgebra.}\\